Today, we’ll discuss the most challenging and straightforward ways to start a car GPS tracking.

 - It’s concealable by default.
 Inserted into a cigarette lighter, it looks and acts as a car charger.
 Not knowing about it, hardly anyone identifies it as a tracker.
 And car thieves can charge their phone with it before they get caught ;).

-- It’s powered by the car without wiring.
+- It’s powered by a car without wiring.
 It means that you won’t have to recharge it.
 Plus, you can set it up to send location data frequently, not being concerned about the dying battery.

 - It offers some advanced functions.
 I don’t think it will cover commercial vehicle tracking that demands additional equipment, like sensors, DVRs, etc. But it operates stably, has a strong GPS signal and high accuracy.
 The two options that surprised me in such a small tracker are voice communication and driving style monitoring options offered only by expensive trackers.